Accepting new engagements · Q3 2026

 A senior technology leader, embedded in your business, without the cost or commitment of a full-time hire.
 I sit alongside the CEO, own the technical narrative with the board, and build the team your in-house leaders will inherit.

-• Hiring plan, lead-engineer bar, compensation benchmarks
+• Hiring plan, lead-engineer bar, build-vs-buy and vendor sanity checks

 • Interim, fractional, or advisory - scoped to a clear exit